Blosberg/GANGCO/README.md

 # OUTPUT

 Once the run is complete, a subdirectory using a name from the input file, and the input parameters will be created with various output results:
-In particular, the "filling.." file shows density vs. time -- I recommend you plot time on a logarithmic scale.
+In particular, the "filling.." file shows two columns of density vs. time -- I recommend you plot time on a logarithmic scale.
 Various other plots describe the profiles of gap-distribution between particles at various time points; the KL entropy; the 2-particle correlation between sizes of neighbouring gaps, and the overall frequency of occupation.
 For more details please get in touch.

 # Applications:

-The two most obvious remaining applications of this work are essentially unfinished projects described in my thesis.
+The most obvious remaining applications of this work are essentially unfinished projects described in my thesis.
 [Chapter 3](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap3.pdf) considers the interactions of two different species of interacting particles (such as, for example, nucleosomes and transcriptioin factors), while [chapter 4](https://github.com/Blosberg/GA_GC/blob/master/BO_thesis_chap4.pdf) outlines the problem of inferring the underlying energetic landscape of a subtrate for particle binding, given only the binding density, and a putative neighbour interaction.
+A final potential application concerns the correlation of neighbouring void-sizes in time.
-In both cases, there are preliminary results, but not yet enough for final publication.
+In all cases, there are preliminary results, but not yet enough for final publication.
 I have since moved on to other work, and don't have the time to finish these projects, but if you'd like to carry the torch the rest of the way, please get in touch.